damomine/aleominer/README.md

 Optimize 20 series GPU performance for more than 10%, 30 series GPU performance for 15%, decrease the CPU requirements<br>
 Shift from different proxies automatically<br>
 Support Miner API, facilitating cluster management and monitor tools

+### 2.3.0 and 2.3.1
+GPU performance: Optimize mid-to-high-end GPU performance for more than 20%, low-end GPU performance for more than 15%.<br>
+CPU requirement: the algorithm has been reconstructed, the CPU consumption has been largely reduced to the 30%-40% of the previous version.<br>
+Note that v2.3.1 has relatively higher consumption of vRam which can result in the overload of 10G vRam in some operating system.
+In that case, please choose v2.3.0 to lower vRam load.